Salam-Aboul-Hosn/cse15l-lab-reports/LabReport2.md

 **Picture of the symptom**
 ![Image](symptom2.png)
 **Description** \
-The symptom/code behavior that occured in this section is that the link was print out entirely.
+The symptom/code behavior that occured in this section is that the link wasn't print out entirely.

 # Code Change 3
 **Screenshot of code changes**